cschreib/kmos-scripts/README.md

     save_cubes verbose spectral_bin=2 spatial_smooth=1.6
 ```

 If you have no detections there, your last resort is to change the way the uncertainties are computed.
 The default method should be relatively robust, but it might be too conservative.
 Try changing the value of `emethod=...`.
 If this also doesn't give you anything, you can give up, or if you feel like it you can also lower your tolerance threshold for a detection, which is set at 5 sigma by default.
 This is set by the `snr_det` parameter.
 Who knows, it may be that the uncertainty has been overestimated, you can still try to take a look at these 4 sigma spots...
-Alternatively, you may have too many detections.
-Including many false positives if the uncertainty was underestimated.
+Also, if you have multiple 3 to 4 sigma detections that all match known emission lines, this would still be considered a likely detection.
+Alternatively, you may have too many detections, including many false positives if the uncertainty was underestimated.
 To solve this, you can choose instead to increase the value of `snr_det`.

 5) If you have one or more detections, the program will list them in a catalog with their ID, spatial and spectral position.
 It will also give you an estimate of the flux, as well as a rough uncertainty.
 The flux is the sum of all pixels in the source's segmentation area after filtering, and should be a good first guess at most.
 The uncertainty is also a rough estimate.
 Both of these should not be used for science analysis, just as indications.
 For robust flux measurement you should extract a spectrum (see Appendix C) and fit the line profiles (see Appendix D).